 - All electrical chassis must be safety grounded. - Check that all sources of power are disconnected, locked out and tagged "Out of Service" prior to beginning installation. - Only qualified personnel should install this chuck control unit.

 Prior to beginning, thoroughly plan your installation.
 Read this manual completely.
-An installation parts list is included below to aid in your planning.
+The installation parts list below should aid in your planning.